MANJULA690/MANJULA690/README.md

 ## Hi there
-I am Manjula, I am a passionate and detail-oriented 3rd-year Computer Science student with a strong interest in **Full-Stack Web Development**, **Problem Solving**.
+I am Manjula, a passionate and detail-oriented 3rd-year Computer Science student with a strong interest in **Full-Stack Web Development**, **Problem Solving**.
 I love to build, learn, and contribute to real-world projects and open source.

 ---